Tartan-AUV/tauv-mono/README.md

 *Disclaimer: whenever `/path/to/TAUV-ROS-Packages/` is written, this should be the file path to the location of the `TAUV-ROS-Packages` cloned directory on your local computer.
 For example, mine is `/home/mreich/Documents/TAUV-ROS-Packages`*

 # Setup
+## Ubuntu 20.04 Installation
+Since ROS and all the dependencies used here require the Ubuntu 20.04 operating system, you must somehow get it.

+If you're on an M1 Mac, look up "UTM M1 Ubuntu 20.04 VM" and follow instructions to install all the required stuff.
+If you're on another kind of machine, look up "Dual boot {your operating system} and Ubuntu".
+Make sure that, despite what a tutorial might use, you download and use files (like `.iso` files) for Ubuntu version 20.04.

+Return once you are able to access Ubuntu.

 ## `zsh` Installation
-First, make sure you are logged in as a user and not as root.
+First, make sure you are logged in as a user with sudo permission (but not as root) to a Ubuntu 20.04 machine (or VM).
 Then, install the `zsh` shell with the following commands:
 ```bash
 sudo apt-get update
 sudo apt-get install zsh